Best Practices for both locations of The Roxbury, Contemporary Catskill Lodging

 - We are keeping contactless registration in the form of an email sent to the guest when they arrive which asks them to hit “reply” to the email in order to agree to our policies and officially check-in on the premises.
 This process eliminates the need for the sharing of a pen to sign a form or touch a piece of paper that may have been touched by others.

 - We are keeping the need for reserving time slots for usage of our spa and pool areas.
 The vast majority of our guests have commented that they prefer this practice over a “first-come, first-served” system that allows for unfairness in usage (people stay in the pool or hot tub areas for long periods of time not allowing others to enjoy the facility, overly crowded areas, etc.).
+However, during spring/summer season when the pool is open we will be allowing more people at the pool at the same time now that social distancing is not as paramount.

 - We have eradicated the need for individual ice delivery to the rooms.
 Guests can now access our ice machine areas again 24 hrs/day.